-- Always followed up a dose with a fast-acting source of sugar (eg fruit juice, glucose gel) and a snack or small meal such as crackers with cheese or peanut butter because the effects of GlucaGen will start to wear off after at least 90 minutes.
+- Always follow up a dose with a fast-acting source of sugar (eg fruit juice, glucose gel) and a snack or small meal such as crackers with cheese or peanut butter because the effects of GlucaGen will start to wear off after at least 90 minutes.
 Seek emergency medical assistance immediately after administering GlucaGen.

-Medicines that interact with GlucaGen may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with GlucaGen.
+Medicines that interact with GlucaGen may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with GlucaGen.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Common medications that may interact with GlucaGen include:

 - anticholinergics, such as benztropine (increased gastrointestinal side effects)